Biography

 I've been a ham since 1962 and enjoy many aspects of ham radio.
 My heart is in DX'ing, doing DXpeditions, and (when I have time) contesting.
 I'm married with four grown children and ten grandchildren.

-My travels have taken me to, South Sandwich (twice), Peter I Island (twice), Easter Island, Heard Island, Reunion Island, Kerguelen Island, Desecheo, Malpelo, Saba, Navassa, Bhutan, the South Orkneys, Amsterdam Island, and multiple stops in between.
+My travels have taken me to, South Sandwich (twice), Peter I Island (twice), Easter Island, Heard Island, Reunion Island, Kerguelen Island, Desecheo, Malpelo, Saba, Navassa, Bhutan, the South Orkneys, The South Shetlands, Amsterdam Island, Sao Tome, Sabile Island and multiple stops in between.

 In January of 2018 my team and I attempted a DXpedition to Bouvet Island.
 We didn't make it.